GACJ/handbellSLDs/README.md

 STLs for 3D printing of dummy handbells that can be used with change ringing simulators.

-**Handle v7 is slightly loose in the socket, so v7-2 should fix that, BUT it has not yet been tested**
+**Handle v7 is slightly loose in the socket, v7-2 is better but will still require glue, v7-3 is slightly bigger still, BUT it has not yet been tested (result will be about 2pm ish**

 90mm bell - support is needed for the button shafts and the electronics tunnel.